 What is the Plastic Packaging Tax?

 In 2018 the UK government added the plastic packaging tax (PPT) to its flagship environmental and sustainability planning scheme.
-The draft is still being finalised and the new tax came into force on 1st April 2022.
+The new tax came into force on 1st April 2022.
 It is advised that companies check the government website to familiarise themselves with the new tax, find out what records they need to keep and get ready to register.

 There are two types of plastic packaging that are subject to the tax